marcpage/scheduling/README.md

 This will facilitate the communication of schedule between employees and managers.

 Restaurant turn-over is a huge challenge to establishing standard practices in scheduling.
-Wouldn't it be great as a restaurant employee if there was a standard way to communicate when you want to work, when you could work, when you'd rather not work, and when you cannot work?
+* Wouldn't it be great as a restaurant employee if there was a standard way to communicate when you want to work, when you could work, when you'd rather not work, and when you cannot work?
-Wouldn't it be great as a schedule manager or general manager if you could have a system that takes employee input, your input and automatically creates a starting point for the schedule for each week?
+* Wouldn't it be great as a schedule manager or general manager if you could have a system that takes employee input, your input and automatically creates a starting point for the schedule for each week?
-Wouldn't it be great as an employee if you had to have someone cover you you could have a list of employees ranked from those who would most like to work that shift to least like to work that shift?
+* Wouldn't it be great as an employee if you had to have someone cover you you could have a list of employees ranked from those who would most like to work that shift to least like to work that shift?

+Oh, and I am using this project to help family members get experience in coding in python with a project that has commercial value.

+# Contents

 * [Why is this public domain](#why-is-this-public-domain)
 * [How to work in the codebase](#how-to-work-in-the-codebase)